 The small house (110m2) was built using SIPs, triple glazed windows (quadruple for the skylights), solar PV panels and a stand-alone heat pump to heat the hydrotherapy pool.

 Elizabeth's annual energy bills now come to around £300.

 Generating more energy than it uses, this off-grid house was built using as many locally sourced materials as possible.
 The self builders behind this project, farmer Neil Gourlay and his wife Mary, sourced 500 tonnes of stone for the cladding from surroundings fields.

 Oak cladding was sourced from the surrounding wind-felled trees and the 150mm thick sheep's wool insulation is from Neil’s own flock.

 Built on a budget of just £123,000, this house displays great use of eco-minimalism — high levels of insulation mean it has a low heating demand, negating the need for potentially expensive renewables.

-10. Oak Frame Passivhaus
+14. Oak Frame Passivhaus

 Phil and Yvonne Garnett self build is the UK's first oak frame certified Passivhaus.
 Designed by Eroarc, this self-build used a highly insulated encapsulation system (provided by Oakwrights) to achieve passivhaus status.

-11. Passivhaus Treehouse
+15. Passivhaus Treehouse

-Get the latest news, expert advice and product inspiration straight to your inbox.
+Get the latest news, reviews and product advice straight to your inbox.